 Surface mount male connector to inside of bed rails, centering it vertically.

 Flange should be even with end of bed rail.

-Male connector has a cast flange.
+a cast flange.
 A saw cut groove should be cut to accept the flange.

 Screw size should be the largest diameter which will fit the holes.

 Length of screw should be almost the thickness of the bed rails.